ibm-cloud-architecture/industrial-cloud-solutioning/ICS_MessageHubSubscriber/Readme.md

 <b>Author: Sharad Chandra </b><br/>

 This code is used to test data Ingestion into client application without much Infrastructure.
-Existing code of KafkaSASLConsumer application has been customized to act as suscriber.
+Existing code of MessageHubKafkaSASL application has been customized to act as suscriber.
 In actual scenario it will be Infosphere streams based application which will act as subscriber. <br/>

 To run this code locally follow the below steps: